misiektoja/spotify_monitor/docs/configuration.md

 A session starts when playback is observed.
 Starting the tool while playback is stopped shows the last shared track.
 During a session, the tool reports each pause and its length.
 A pause keeps the session open and the session ends when the inactivity timer runs out after playback stops.

+The feed drops a user who starts a private session, turns off activity sharing, blocks the monitoring account or, when sharing with all followers, is no longer followed by it.
+The tool cannot tell these causes apart.
+After `SPOTIFY_LIVE_DISAPPEARED_COUNTER` checks in a row without the user, it reports `is no longer visible in listening activity` and checks every `SPOTIFY_DISAPPEARED_CHECK_INTERVAL` seconds (`-m`) until the user returns, then reports `is visible again after` with the time away.
+After six hours away it prints the follow and sharing advice once, since a private session ends sooner.
+These reports use the inactive and active notification settings.
+A session stays open while the user is away and its summary lists the time the user was not visible.

 Songs on loop are counted when a song is played again from its start `SONG_ON_LOOP_VALUE` times.

 It is the default mode for activity feed.
 It can also be set explicitly via `FRIEND_ACTIVITY_BACKEND = "listening_activity"` in the configuration file or you can pass `--friend-activity-backend listening_activity` for one run: